-- 1. The Commission shall monitor the conditions under which Union air carriers and Union airports compete with UK air carriers and United Kingdom airports for the provision of air transport services covered by this Regulation. - 2.
-Where it determines that, as a result of any of the situations referred to in paragraph 3 of this Article, the said conditions are appreciably less favourable than those enjoyed by UK air carriers, the Commission may, in order to remedy that situation, by means of implementing acts adopted in accordance with the procedure referred to in Article 25(2) of Regulation (EC) No 1008/2008: - (a) adjust the capacity available to UK air carriers within the limit laid down in Article 3(2) and require the Member States to adapt the operating authorisations of UK air carriers, both existing and newly granted, accordingly; - (b) require the Member States to refuse, suspend or revoke the said operating authorisations for some or all UK air carriers; or - (c) adopt other appropriate measures. - 3.
-Implementing acts under paragraph 2 may be adopted to remedy the following situations: - (a) the granting of subsidies by the United Kingdom; - (b) failure, by the United Kingdom to have in place or to effectively apply competition law; - (c) failure by the United Kingdom to establish or maintain an independent competition authority; - (d) the application by the United Kingdom of standards in the protection of workers, safety, security or the environment which are inferior to those laid down in Union law or, in the absence of relevant provisions in Union law, inferior to those applied by all Member States or, in any event, inferior to relevant international standards; - (e) any form of discrimination against Union air carriers. - 4.
-For the purposes of paragraph 1, the Commission may request information from the competent authorities of the United Kingdom, UK air carriers or United Kingdom airports.
+1. The Commission shall monitor the conditions under which Union air carriers and Union airports compete with UK air carriers and United Kingdom airports for the provision of air transport services covered by this Regulation.

+2. Where it determines that, as a result of any of the situations referred to in paragraph 3, those conditions are appreciably less favourable than those enjoyed by UK air carriers, the Commission shall, without delay and in order to remedy that situation, adopt implementing acts to:

+(a) establish limits to the allowable capacity for scheduled air transport services available to UK air carriers and require the Member States to adapt the operating authorisations of UK air carriers, both existing and newly granted, accordingly;

+(b) require the Member States to refuse, suspend or revoke the said operating authorisations for some or all UK air carriers; or

+(c) impose financial duties or operational restrictions.

+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 13(2).
+They shall be adopted in accordance with the urgency procedure referred to in Article 13(3) where, in duly justified cases of threat to the economic viability of one or more operations of Union air carriers, imperative grounds of urgency so require.

+3. The implementing acts referred to in paragraph 2 shall, subject to the conditions specified in that paragraph, be adopted to remedy the following situations:

+(a) the granting of subsidies by the United Kingdom;

+(b) failure, by the United Kingdom to have in place or to effectively apply competition law;

+(c) failure by the United Kingdom to establish or maintain an independent competition authority;

+(d) the application by the United Kingdom of standards in the protection of workers, safety, security, the environment, or passenger rights, which are inferior to those laid down in Union law or, in the absence of relevant provisions in Union law, inferior to those applied by all Member States or, in any event, inferior to relevant international standards;

+(e) any form of discrimination against Union air carriers.

+4. For the purposes of paragraph 1, the Commission may request information from the competent authorities of the United Kingdom, UK air carriers or United Kingdom airports.
 Where the competent authorities of the United Kingdom, the UK air carrier or United Kingdom airport do not provide the information requested within the reasonable period prescribed by the Commission, or provide incomplete information, the Commission may proceed in accordance with paragraph 2.

+5. Regulation (EU) 2019/712 of the European Parliament and of the Council 9 shall not apply to matters falling within the scope of this Regulation.